mysterydeveloper/couchdb/README.md

 1. Go to the [Smileupps CouchDB website](https://www.smileupps.com/store/apps/couchdb) and set up a free CouchDB instance.

+1. Give your CouchDB instance a subdomain on smileupps.com.

-1. Explore the Futon interface.
+1. Explore the Futon interface, and log in as admin with the password supplied by email to you.

 1. Create a CouchDB database for storing emails using curl.